Causal inference methods for combining randomized trials and observational studies: a review: When observational data have no treatment and outcome information

 \paragraph{Stratification.}

-The stratification approach -- or subclassification -- is introduced by \citet{cochran1968subclassification}, and further detailed by \cite{stuart2011use}, \cite{tipton2013improving}, and \cite{o2014generalizing}.
-It is proposed as a solution to mitigate the risks of extreme weights in the IPSW formula.
-The principle is to define $L$ strata based on the covariate values via the selection score, which in practice consists in grouping observations \modif{with similar} values of $\hat \alpha_{n,m}$.
-Then, in each stratum $l$, the average treatment effect is estimated as $\overline{Y(1)}_l - \overline{Y(0)}_l$, where $\overline{Y(a)}_l$ denotes the average value of the outcome for units with treatment $a$ in stratum $l$ in the RCT.
+The stratification approach -- or subclassification -- is introduced by \citet{cochran1968subclassification} \modiff{for a single observational data set, and has been further extended by \cite{stuart2011use}, \cite{tipton2013improving}, and \cite{o2014generalizing} for the generalization's context}.
+It is proposed as a solution to mitigate the risks of extreme weights in the IPSW formula. \modiff{First, one has to estimate the conditional odds $\hat \alpha_{n,m}$ in the same manner as for the IPSW detailed above.
+Then, based on the values of the conditional odds obtained, $L$ strata are defined (usually $5$ as reported in \citep{o2014generalizing}, following the empirical seminal work of \citep{cochran1968subclassification}).
+In the trial, for each strata $l$ one has to compute the average effect on this strata defined as $\overline{Y(1)}_l - \overline{Y(0)}_l$, where $\overline{Y(a)}_l$ denotes the average value of the outcome for units with treatment $a$ in stratum $l$ in the RCT.
+The generalized ATE is defined by the aggregation of the treatment effect estimates on each strata $l$ weighted by the proportion of the strata in the target population $ \frac{m_l}{m} $, where $m_l$ is the number of individuals in strata $l$ in the target sample.}

 \begin{definition}[Stratification] The stratification estimator denoted $\hat \tau_{\strat,n,m}$ is defined as,